Goku144/CYPHER_NETWORK/README.md

 make clean
 ```

-> The binary is typically produced in `core/bin/cypher` (depends on your Makefile output rules).
+> The binary is typically produced in `core/bin/cypher`.

 ---